 Working with an executive coach is a deeply personal and developmental experience.
 So it’s important to take the time to find and choose the right one.
 This post explains the role of an executive coach, and provides helpful tips on how to find and choose the right one for you.Continue reading

-Many of my executive coaching clients are leadership team members in startup and high growth technology businesses and forward thinking investments firms.
+Many of my executive coaching clients are new leaders in startup and high growth technology businesses.
 They often find themselves thrust into a new leadership role without much previous experience or training to prepare them.
-The spotlight and responsibility of first-time leadership can be daunting.
+The spotlight and responsibility of first-time leadership can be daunting but it is an incredible place to learn.
 As part of my Executive Coaching and startup specific Founder Coaching services, I curate a reading list of the most insightful leadership articles that I have discovered for clients to read and reflect on.
-From the thought provoking to the practical, here is a continually updated collection of the best articles and books which will help you grow and succeed in a new leadership role.
+From the thought provoking to the practical, here is a continually updated collection of the best articles and books which will help you grow and succeed in a new startup leadership role.